 The report was crunched on a global survey on 10,000 workers and 500 human resource (HR) from China, India, Germany, UK, and the US who deduced that the executives can customarily monitor their employees’ Facebook and Twitter accounts to insure that the protocols of the organization are directed towards reduction of employee turnover and bolstering assurance with trade intentions.

 Online monitoring to increase excessively in the coming decade

-Conjointly, This trend of social media tracking is becoming immensely prevalent in the coming era has another aspect involved with it i.e. the employers would be able to figure out the motivational sources for the personnels’, their well being and the reason behind their stint shifts.
+Conjointly, This trend of social media tracking is becoming immensely prevalent in the coming era has another aspect involved with it i.e. the employers would be able to figure out the motivational sources for the personnel, their well-being, and the reason behind their stint shifts.

-Nowadays, the “pact” of an employee is defined by disposition of the personal data which includes the health, performance or even their closet life to the employer in return for the job security and 30% of the respondents in the above global survey welcomed their executives to have a grant of their intimate dossier.
+Nowadays, the “pact” of an employee is defined by the disposition of the personal data which includes their health, performance, or even their closet life to the employer in return for job security and 30% of the respondents in the above global survey welcomed their executives to have a grant of their intimate dossier.
 Moreover, the fledgling ones more readily accepted these norms than the older lot, which points at the convention of this monitoring becoming quotidian in the subsequent years.

 “Just as advertisers and retailers are using data from customers’ online and social media activity to tailor their shopping experience, organisations could soon start using workers’ personal data – with their permission – to measure and anticipate performance and retention issues.”
 Anthony Bruce, HR workforce analytics leader at PwC quoted.

 Strategies adopted by Companies for keeping an eye